RC1140/PastyLurker/README.md

 PastyLurker is still in ALPHA at the moment , expect alot of changes to come.

-PastyLurker is a smallish bot that will monitor pastebin for newposts.
-As it sees them it will record it to a DB and then run a bunch of watches that you can setup and notify you if anything in the watch triggers.
+PastyLurker is a  bot that will monitor pastebin for newposts.
+As it finds new posts it will record it to a DB and then run a bunch of watches that you can setup and notify you if anything in the watch triggers.

 ## Requirements:
 * * *